 The Global Burden of Disease (GBD), which has been affiliated with WHO and the World Bank and is now housed in the Institute for Health Metrics and Evaluation (IHME) at the University of Washington in the USA, is produced by a global network of more than 3600 collaborators from universities, research institutes and government units.
 Most of these are in low- and middle-income countries (19).
-Using published studies and available data worldwide, the most recent study as of 2019 (18), GBD 2017, covered 195 countries and territories, with subnational assessments for 16 countries (Brazil, China, Ethiopia, India, Iran, Japan, Kenya, Mexico, New Zealand, Norway, Russia, South Africa, Sweden, United Kingdom and the USA), and calculated DALYs and other health metrics for each year from 1990 until 2017.
+Using published studies and available data worldwide, the most recent study as of 2019 (18), GBD 2017, covered 195 countries and territories, with subnational assessments for 16 countries (Brazil, China, Federal Democratic Republic of Ethiopia, India, Islamic Republic of Iran, Japan, Kenya, United Mexican States, New Zealand, Norway, the Russian Federation, South Africa, Sweden, United Kingdom and USA), and calculated DALYs and other health metrics for each year from 1990 until 2017.
 Data are disaggregated by age, gender, location and year.
 The study assessed 359 diseases and injuries, and 84 risk factors or combinations of risks (20).